DanSeb2000/Bingo/README.md

-Team with your friends and colect all the items needed to win!
+#Team with your friends and colect all the items needed to win!

 Inspired in the map created by lorgon111 (twitter)

 How to configure:

-[SPOILER="config.yml"]
-[code="yaml"]Game:
+Game:
-  # Game difficulty, can be 0, 1 or 2.
+  #Game difficulty, can be 0, 1 or 2.
   Difficulty: 1
-  # If true players need to complete all the bingo card, if false only one line or row.
+  #If true players need to complete all the bingo card, if false only one line or row.
   Fullcard: false
-  # Sets the end of the game, no one wins if it reachs the time.
+  #Sets the end of the game, no one wins if it reachs the time.
   EndTime: '25:00'
 World:
-  # Spawnpoint, can be set with /setspawn.
+  #Spawnpoint, can be set with /setspawn.
   Spawn: world, 0, 100, 0, 90, 0
-  # Don't modify!
+  #Don't modify!
   OldWorld: '0'
-[/code]
-[/SPOILER]

 * Set a spawnpoint with /setspawn
 * Once everyone is ready start the game with /start